 4. Use a compact format-graphs and tables.

 Many results can be reported compactly by using graphs and tables.
-Graphs and tables should be labelled for easy interpretation.
-Results over time or compared with others should be "normalised," (i.e., presented in a way such as use of ratios that takes into account various size factors).
-For example, reporting safety trends in terms of lost work days per 100 employees would be more meaningful than total lost work days if the number of employees has varied over the time period or if you are comparing your results to organisations differing in size.
+Graphs and tables should be labeled for easy interpretation.
+Results over time or compared with others should be "normalized" (i.e., presented in a way, such as using ratios, that takes into account size factors).
+For example, reporting safety trends in terms of lost work days per 100 employees would be more meaningful than total lost work days if the number of employees has varied over the time period or if you are comparing your results to organizations differing in size.

 5. Integrate results into the body of the text.

 Discussion of results and the results themselves should be close together in an Award application.
 Trends that show a significant positive or negative change should be explained.
 Use figure numbers that correspond to Items.
 For example, the third figure for Item 7.1 would be Figure 7.1-3.
-(See the example in the figure that follows).
+(See the example in the figure that follows.)

-The graph shown above, illustrates data an organisation might present as part of a response to Item 7.1, Product and Service Outcomes.
-In the Organisational Profile, the organisation has indicated on-time delivery as a key customer requirement.
+The graph shown on page 58 illustrates data an organization might present as part of a response to Item 7.1, Product and Service Outcomes.
+In the Organizational Profile, the organization has indicated on-time delivery as a key customer requirement.